 The world of Bigfoot researching is esoteric – an interest or set of knowledge understood only to a small group or initiated few.
 It does require lot of research to know what you are getting yourself into.
 However, on top of the know-how, there are many essential pieces of equipment and tools you will need, along with some that would be desirable to have, (but maybe not necessary right away for a beginner on this path).

-Below you can find a list of the basics and the more desirable tools and equipment to be a successful Bigfoot hunter and researcher.
+Below you can find a list of the basics and the more desirable tools and equipment to be a successful Bigfoot researcher.

 ESSENTIAL BASICS & EQUIPMENT:

 Digital Camera/ Video Camcorder w/ night vision

 Headlight / flashlight